 Due to its name, many people think that lemongrass has the same taste as lemon.
 However, lemongrass’s flavor is much more complex than that.
 Lemongrass is almost like a fusion of lemon and lemon mint, with a citrusy note and hint of herbal taste.

 The flavor is relatively light, which mixes well with other ingredients.
+Its flavors also make it the ultimate replacement for galangal, a spice commonly used in Asian cuisine.
 Lemongrass also adds a tad of sharp tang to your dish without tasting bitter like lemon.

 Health Benefits Of Lemongrass